lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 **Creation of the transaction**

-When all the verification passed in the `universalReceiver` function, we calculate the amount of token to transfer (`tokensToTransfer`) and create the transaction that will be executed:
+When all the verifications passed in the `universalReceiver` function, we calculate the amount of token to transfer (`tokensToTransfer`) and create the transaction that will be executed:

 ```solidity title="Create the transaction"
 bytes memory encodedTx = abi.encodeCall(